tianzhuwei/raycast-unblock/docs/features/cohere-web.md

 ::: warning
 This is an inverted API.
 Please use with caution.

+In general, we recommend that you use [Cohere's official API](./cohere) instead of Cohere Web.
 :::

 ::: tip
 Due to the special nature of Cohere Web's transmission, this feature may face *many unstable situations*.
 Please use with caution.

+We are not sure if the model configuration is effective in this scenario.
 :::

 ## Usage

-Make sure you have an account on [Cohere](https://coral.cohere.com).
+1. Make sure you have an account on [Cohere](https://coral.cohere.com).
 You can sign up for free.

-Modify the configuration file with your Cohere account credentials (email and password).
+2. Modify the configuration file with your Cohere account credentials (email and password).

+3. Set the `[AI.Cohere].type` to `web`.

 ## Configuration

 The configuration for this feature includes the following parameters:

+- `type`: The type of Cohere API to use. **Set this to `web`.**
 - `email`: Your email address for Cohere.
 - `password`: Your password for Cohere.